sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ### Operator actions

-The New Sharetribe allows you to act on behalf of your users if needed.
+Sharetribe allows you to act on behalf of your users if needed.
 In the default booking transaction process, there are four options: accepting or declining a purchase request, and marking it as completed or cancelled on the user’s behalf (12).
 Cancelling the transaction includes refunding the Stripe payment.

 These actions are taken from the Console.
 You need to navigate to the transaction in question, and then choose the action from the right hand